telekom-mms/sectpmctl/README.md

 ## One optional setting is dangerous (disabled by default)

-When installing the sectpmct bootloader, Microsoft UEFI keys are automatically uploaded to the Secure Boot database for your own safety.
+When installing the sectpmct bootloader, the Microsoft keys are automatically uploaded to the Secure Boot database for your own safety.
 An option exist to suppress uploading of the Microsoft keys.
 Together with an BIOS admin password, hardware without an crucial UEFI OptionROM requirement like laptops with integrated graphics gain the protection that no other operating system is able to boot.
 This should probably also increase security on another end.
 When sectpmctl is installed without a TPM password, the device will boot unattended (if there is no